SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/schedule-search.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This document outlines the process of creating a Scheduled Search, which is essentially a saved [Log Search](/docs/search) that you set to run at specified intervals and configure with [alerts](#alert-types).
+This article outlines the process of creating a Scheduled Search, which is essentially a saved [Log Search](/docs/search) that you set to run at specified intervals and configure with [alerts](#alert-types).

 To run a Scheduled Search using receipt time, save the search with receipt time enabled.